tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 that doesn't and can't offer enough listening practice they confuse the `l` and `r` sounds when they try to speak English.
 * Mistakes are bad because they [become habits](http://www.antimoon.com/how/mistakes-damage.htm).
-If you make a mistake, unless the other party didn't understand you you tend to use the same construction the next time.
+If you make a mistake,
+you are more likely to say the same construction the next time.
 Don't hope that a native speaker will correct your mistakes.
+Unless the other party didn't understand you at all, they are not going to point out where you're off.
-They won't bother to correct all of them, and even if they will, there's no guarantee that you'll be able to apply the corrections.
+Even if you ask them to correct all your mistakes, there's no guarantee that you'll be able to apply the corrections.

 **Go through a silent period.**
 A very popular community guideline is to avoid speaking to anyone in Japanese